-The Idaho Department of Insurance has approved Mountain Health CO-OP's application to sell insurance in the state.
+The Idaho Department of Insurance on Friday approved Mountain Health CO-OP's application to sell health insurance in Idaho.

-The Mountain Health CO-OP, based in Eagle, is the Idaho branch of Montana Health CO-OP.
-The Montana organization started in 2012 with a $58 million federal loan and now has more than 12,000 members in Montana.
+The Mountain Health CO-OP, based in Eagle with a staff of 20, is the Idaho branch of Montana Health CO-OP.
+That co-op started in 2012 with a federal loan.
+It now has more than 12,000 members in Montana.

-"The idea of a health insurance co-op isn't just to make health insurance more affordable," said Jerry Dworak, CEO of the Montana Health CO-OP and a former Blue Cross of Idaho executive.
+"The idea of a health insurance CO-OP isn't just to make health insurance more affordable," said Jerry Dworak, CEO of the co-op.
 "Any profits we make go back to our members in better coverage, lower prices and better care.
-We're a true co-op, and our members are in charge."
+We're a true CO-OP, and our members are in charge."

-Four not-for-profit insurers sold plans to consumers last year and early this year through Your Health Idaho, the insurance exchange in Idaho.
+Four not-for-profit insurers sold plans in open enrollment last year and early this year through Your Health Idaho, the insurance exchange in Idaho.
 They were Blue Cross of Idaho, Oregon-based PacificSource, Utah-based Select Health and BridgeSpan, which is a sister company of Regence BlueShield of Idaho.

 "I'm really proud of what we're trying to do here ... building an entirely new concept of health insurance in partnership with our members, our doctors and our hospitals," said Dr. Doug Dammrose, executive director of Mountain Health CO-OP.
 "With members in charge of a true non-profit, we're really excited about what we will be able to do to improve Idahoans' access to care and overall health."